 After an oilfield injury that resulted in two major surgeries on my right wrist and a cast for 30 out of 36 months then a leather,metal reinforced, brace for 7 years - I needed a career change.

 I attended Southwest Texas State University and received a Associate Degree in Respiratory Therapy.
 I soon found many of the acute breathing problems endured by folks were stress related and calm spoken word and light touch were often more effective than the medications being administered.
 The hospital I was working in at the time funded my massage therapy school.

 I attended Austin School of Massage Therapy in San Antonio.
 The program had different instructors each week and provided a vast exposure to many modalities and points of view.
 As required by the State of Texas the main modality was Swedish Massage.
 I started working as a massage therapist in 1996 after passing the Texas state exam licence number 13222.

 I continued to work as a respiratory therapist and used massage on hospital patients.
 I continued studying different modalities in great depth.
-Modalities used are Swedish Massage, Cranioscral Therapy, Lymph Drainage Therapy, Muscle Release Techniques, Neuromuscular Therapy, Myofacial Mobilization, Body Memory Recall, Massage for Cancer Patients, Prenatal & Postpartum Massage, Repetitive Use Injury Therapy, Pressure Point Therapy, Muscle Testing, Acupressure Touch, , Active Isolated Stretching, Reiki, Qigong, Advanced Food-Healing Certified Instructor, Tapping Emotional Freedom Techniques Practitioner (EFT), Certified Myoskeletal Alignment Therapist (MAT), Touch For Health Muscle Testing (TFH) and Energy Work, Microcurrent Pain Stimulation(MPS) and several other modalities that combine those listed above.
+Modalities used are Swedish Massage, Craniosacral Therapy, Lymph Drainage Therapy, Muscle Release Techniques, Neuromuscular Therapy, Myofascial Mobilization, Body Memory Recall, Massage for Cancer Patients, Prenatal & Postpartum Massage, Repetitive Use Injury Therapy, Pressure Point Therapy, Muscle Testing, Acupressure Touch, , Active Isolated Stretching, Reiki, Qigong, Advanced Food-Healing Certified Instructor, Tapping Emotional Freedom Techniques Practitioner (EFT), Certified Myoskeletal Alignment Therapist (MAT), Touch For Health Muscle Testing (TFH) and Energy Work, Microcurrent Pain Stimulation(MPS) and several other modalities that combine those listed above.
 I found what I was looking for when I started studying Myoskeletal Alignment Techniques.
 Erik Dalton has developed a modality that addresses pain and discomfort.
 The results are amazing and beneficial to the client.